obsrvbl-oss/flowlogs-reader/README.md

         ip_set.add(record.dstaddr)
 ```

-Apply a filter for UDP traffic that was logged normally.
+Apply a filter for UDP traffic that was logged normally (CloudWatch Logs only):

 ```python
 FILTER_PATTERN = (